Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 When awarding service connection for a disability under 38 CFR 3.309(e), different provisions allow for assignment of an effective date.

-In such cases, consider each effective date rule and assign the most advantageous effective date that applies for the facts of the case.
+In such cases, consider each effective date rule and assign the most advantageous effective date that applies to the facts of the case.

 VA Raters use the table below to determine which effective date rule may apply to an award of service connection for an Agent Orange presumptive disability.